ResXBocchi/Linkedin-Spider/readme.md

 In order to run the script, you shall define your login and password in the parameters.py file and run the script typing 'python linkedin_spider.py' in your console.

-Do not forget to meet the requirements.
+Do not forget to meet the requirements and to create a .env file, with the following parameters:

+EMAIL= your email or cell phone
+PASSWORD= your password
+DRIVER_PATH= the path to chromedriver